 In 2024, Ash Wednesday falls on February 14, the same day as Valentine's Day!

 Most churches that observe Ash Wednesday hold a service early in the day or have ministers available all day to pray over members and "paint" the cross on each forehead.

-But if you are not able to schedule a special service early in the day, you could also share a video on social media where you deliver a message about human frailty and dependence on God, using ashes as an illustration.
+But if you cannot schedule a special service early in the day, you could also share a video on social media where you deliver a message about human frailty and dependence on God, using ashes as an illustration.

-You could even encourage members to find ashes or dirt and spend time reflecting on the shortness of life and the importance of using our life to know God and love our neighbors.
+You could even encourage members to find ashes or dirt and spend time reflecting on the shortness of life and the importance of using our lives to know God and love our neighbors.

 Each temptation the devil offered Jesus was a direct challenge to God's power and provision.
-Jesus overcomes each temptation by quoting Scripture and depending fully on the Father.
+Jesus overcomes each one by quoting Scripture and depending fully on the Father.

-We could all certainly take important lessons from how Jesus handled His temptation.
-In your sermon, consider encouraging your members to use Lent as a time to learn to rely more fully on God.
+We could all take important lessons from how Jesus handled His temptation.
+In your sermon, encourage your members to use Lent as a time to give something up and learn to rely more fully on God.
 Thanks to Jesus, we know that God is sufficient and we can count on His promises.

-The Transfiguration finds Jesus flanked by Moses and Elijah, indicating that Jesus stands in continuity with the Law and the Prophets, acting as the fulfillment of both.
+The Transfiguration sees Jesus flanked by Moses and Elijah, indicating that Jesus stands in continuity with the Law and the Prophets, acting as the fulfillment of both.